-As the Executive Director of Children’s Guardian Fund, Svetlana’s responsibilities include strategic donor and foundation research, board of directors and committee support, and management of organization processes.
+As the Executive Director of Children’s Guardian Fund, Svetlana’s responsibilities include strategic donor and foundation research, board of directors and committee support, and management of organizational processes.
 She ensures the successful execution of annual events, coordinates marketing strategies and maintains regular contact with donors.
-Svetlana is impeccably organized and self driven, which allows her to stay on top of her many responsibilities.
+Svetlana is impeccably organized and self-driven, which allows her to stay on top of her many responsibilities.

 She is a University of Washington graduate and holds a B.A. degree in Communication.

 Kristin is a Bowling Green University graduate with a B.S. in Education.
 She was an Operations and Human Resources executive for a Fortune 100 retailer.
 She resided throughout the United States as a FVP on a New Market entry team for a global Fortune 10 financial services firm.
 As Director of Community Based Programs for a non-profit, she directed a Federal Competitive PREP grant under the HHS department.